 This article will examine industrial inkjet printers and industrial thermal printers, two of the most common types of printers currently available, with information on the pros and cons of each, typical applications, and resources for choosing your next printer.

 What is an Inkjet Printer?

 Inkjet printers, as the name implies, use ink to print text, graphics, and images onto various types of paper.
 These printers are most common in homes and small offices, though many commercial printing companies use industrial inkjet printers to produce high-quality brochures, flyers, and other pieces.

 Inkjet printers spray thousands of droplets of ink onto a piece of paper, where the colors are combined to form an image or text.
 The colors and sizes of these droplets can be altered to produce sharp, photo-realistic images.

 Users can look at the advertised dots per inch (DPI) to gauge the printer’s resolution.
 The DPI measurement tells users how many tiny droplets can fit along a single inch on the page.
 A higher DPI means that the printer makes smaller individual dots, and a sharper image.

 What are the Advantages of an Inkjet Printer?

-There are many reasons a company might opt for an inkjet printer.
+There are many reasons a company might opt for an industrial inkjet printer.
 Here are some common benefits and advantages of choosing an inkjet: